Landscaping contractors in

 Frequently Asked Questions

-Do I need a license for landscaping work in Milford, DE?
+Do I need a license to do landscaping work in Milford, DE?

-Yes, Delaware requires a Home Improvement Contractor License for landscaping projects over $1,500.
-You also need a pesticide applicator license for chemical applications.
+Yes, Delaware requires a Home Improvement Contractor License for any landscaping work over $1,500.
+You must pass a written exam and maintain a $20,000 bond.
 Source: Delaware Division of Professional Regulation.

-What permits are required for landscape installation in Milford?
+What permits do I need for hardscaping projects in Milford?

 When is peak season for landscaping work in Milford?